koodikulma-fi/mixin-types/README.md

             * Likewise classes would add them on the static side: `static CLASS_NAMES = [...MyBaseClass.CLASS_NAMES, "MyClass"]`.
         - Finally, you'd have a custom function for checking inheritance:
             * `isInstanceOf(Class: BaseClassType, className: string): boolean { return Class.CLASS_NAMES.includes(className); }`.
-- It's also worth noting that the big architectural choices at the conceptual level have reverberations all the way down to these details.
+- It's also worth noting that the larger architectural choices at the conceptual level have reverberations all the way down to these details.
     * For example, questions about using a complex tree of classes with inheritance vs. using a modular structure.
     * In a tree of classes you might use mixins as base building blocks (nor part of the tree), whereas in a more modular structure you wouldn't really use mixins at all for the modules (or again, as base building blocks for modules).
 This is because, mixins are essentially an alternative (or an implementation) of modularity, although tied to class inheritance: you just pick your modules, like you pick your mixins.